jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### Ubuntu

 The Canonical company that develops Ubuntu keeps an excellent wiki with this information, [https://help.ubuntu.com/community/InternetAndNetworking](https://help.ubuntu.com/community/InternetAndNetworking "Ubuntu Network Wiki").

-How to configure a static address /etc/network/interface
+There are multiple ways to discover this information.
+There are two suites of tools.
+The original is ```net-tools``` the newer group is called the ```iproute2``` tools.
+If you have used a computer before, from BSD to Windows (which used the BSD TCP-stack) these commands will be familiar.
+But the *net-tools* suite development was actively **ceased** in 2001 in favor of *iproute2*.

 ```lshw```